Play Lewisville

 The master plan has been approved by the USACE.
 In 2024, the voters of Lewisville approved a bond package to supplement 2014 funding and execute initial phases of the master plan.

-The City will soon begin the environmental assessment and 30% design efforts for the first phases of the plan including the day-use area, RV campground and marina.
-While the assessment and design documents are being developed, the department is executing temporary plans for protecting the most vulnerable of shorelines at Lake Park and Copperas Branch Trail, as well as the Walleye Picnic area and Boat Ramp #2.
-Construction of the temporary shoreline repairs at Pike Pavilion and Copperas Branch Trail will be complete by Summer 2025.
+The department has completed temporary plans for protecting the most vulnerable of shorelines at Lake Park and Copperas Branch Trail, as well as the Walleye Picnic area and Boat Ramp #2.
+Construction of the temporary shoreline repairs at Pike Pavilion and Copperas Branch Trail were completed in Summer 2025.
+These areas are expected to be reopened in Summer 2026 after grasses are established.

 Project Description